Kristine Cimbule, Celebrity Hair Stylist

 2. Sharpen a bob

 Kristine Cimbule said: “I would strongly advise against this one.
 A bob is actually quite a complicated cut to get right, so my advice is to leave this and just style with products and then experiment with hair accessories."

 3. Trim a crop

 For men’s barbering if you have a good set of clippers you can trim a crop at home, but remember to put the guard on first!
 Triple check that you have the highest setting for the guard to start with (13mm) and work the grade down (smallest 3mm), because this will give you a fade.
 Try and follow what’s already in place and try and reach out to your hairdresser for advice as we are only too willing to help!
 You will also need a helping pair of hands to get the back of your head done correctly!

 4. Cut layers

-Save those layers for your hairdresser, doing it yourself could really lead to upset!
-This one takes years of practice to get right & we don’t advise doing it at home.
+But - save those layers for your hairdresser, doing it yourself could really lead to upset!
+This one takes years of practice to get right and we don’t advise doing it at home.
 Patience is key right now.

 Kristine Cimbule suggests, rather than cutting your hair, now is a good time to nourish it from within.
 She also suggests taking Hair Gain to feed your follicles and to give your hairdresser longer, thicker and fuller locks to work with once lockdown is over.